Frequently Asked Questions

 No, no, no, and no. It is against the law for any person to drive a vehicle without their Valid Instruction Permit in their possession at and for every driving appointment.
 We can not have any student in our Safety and Respect vehicles without their valid permit.
-This requirement is also noted on your signed contract, signed Parent Information form, text and email appointment reminders, explained when provided with a signed MV form, and part of five separate in class quizzes.
+A picture of the permit will NOT suffice.
+This requirement is also noted on your signed contract, signed Parent Information form, text and email appointment reminders, and explained when provided with a signed MV form.
 There is no exception to this rule.

 Can I cancel my drive time over the phone?

 Unfortunately, we are no longer able to take cancellations over the phone.
 All cancellations can be made with your log in information the same as scheduling driving appointments.
 If you have a unique situation, the best method to reach us is via email.

 If my teen cancels a drive time late or doesn't show up for the appointment, why do I get charged?

 Drive times are scheduled so each student can receive credit for both the driving hour and observaton hour.
 When your teen does not show up for the appointment or chooses to cancel late, the other student no longer has a student to observe.
 The student that chose to show up for their appointment now has to reschedule that portion of the drive time because your teen did not attend.